Patrick Pichette: Career

 He was succeeded as CFO by Ruth Porat.

 In June 2015, he received the National Order of Québec.

 In April 2018, he joined Inovia Capital, a venture capital firm with offices in Montreal, Toronto, San Francisco and London.
 After becoming a general partner at Inovia Capital, Pichette is splitting his time between the firm's offices in London, Canada and Silicon Valley.

 In 2019, Pichette became a lead founding member of UK's Creative Destruction Lab at Oxford.

 In 2021, Pichette was appointed as a board member of indoor cycling app company Zwift.

-Pichette was appointed independent board chair of Twitter on June 2, 2020.
+Pichette was appointed independent board chair of Twitter, Inc. on June 2, 2020.
 He served as lead independent director from 2018–2022.
 After Elon Musk's acquisition of Twitter in October 2022, Musk fired the entire board of directors, including Pichette, leaving Musk as the sole board member.

-Pichette serves on the Board of Directors as Chair of the Board at Montreal-based company Lightspeed.
+Pichette serves on the Board of Directors as chair of the board at Montreal-based company Lightspeed.
 He joined in October 2018 and took the position of Lead Independent Chair in February 2022.
 He served chair of the board of directors at the Trudeau Foundation from November 2018 until March 2021.
 Pichette is a board advisor to the start-up Arctoris.

 Personal life

-Pichette lives in London, and is married to Tamar Pichette.
+Pichette lives in London, and is married to Tamar Pichette, with whom he has three children.

-He and his wife Tamar are involved in philanthropic projects including a conservation and research project with Nature Conservancy Canada in protecting Kenauk, a 65,000 acre territory between Montreal and Ottawa.
+He and his wife Tamar are involved in philanthropic projects including a conservation and research project with Nature Conservancy of Canada in protecting Kenauk, a 65,000 acre territory between Montreal and Ottawa.
 They are active partners in a project with Himalayan Cataract Project, building an eye hospital in Ethiopia.